Generac (NYSE:GNRC) Updates Q3 Earnings Guidance

 Analyst Ratings Changes

-In related news, CEO Aaron Jagdfeld sold 5,000 shares of the firm’s stock in a transaction that occurred on Monday, October 3rd.
-The shares were sold at an average price of $179.90, for a total value of $899,500.00.
-Following the completion of the transaction, the chief executive officer now directly owns 600,975 shares of the company’s stock, valued at approximately $108,115,402.50.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-2.80% of the stock is owned by insiders.
+In related news, CEO Aaron Jagdfeld sold 5,000 shares of Generac stock in a transaction on Monday, October 3rd.
+The shares were sold at an average price of $179.90, for a total transaction of $899,500.00.
+Following the sale, the chief executive officer now directly owns 600,975 shares in the company, valued at approximately $108,115,402.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Corporate insiders own 2.80% of the company’s stock.

 Generac Holdings Inc designs, manufactures, and sells power generation equipment, energy storage systems, and other power products for the residential, and light commercial and industrial markets worldwide.
 The company offers engines, alternators, batteries, electronic controls, steel enclosures, and other components.